jmorwick/funcles/README.md

 ## Why a Java tuples library?

-Some argue that, in Java, there is never a need for tuple classes at all, in fact, since whatever a tuple may represent is simply an obsfucated "value class".
+Some argue that, in Java, there is never a need for tuple classes at all, since whatever a tuple may represent is simply an obsfucated "value class".
 Thus, a tuple abstraction is typically given very limited support or left out entirely of popular libraries like guava, apache commons, or the JDK.
 I developed this library for those who either disagree with this assessment of tuples entirely, or others (like me) who mostly agree but also feel there's a middle ground -- that sometimes using tuples obsfucates your code and that sometimes creating a value class for a very simple role may add more confusion and brittleness to your code than it's worth, and that good developers should be able to make a wise choice in these situations.

 ## Why *another* Java tuples library?